Reviews You Can Rely On

 Features

 Yet again, we found the features of this bag underperforming.
 We have already mentioned how the hood was shallow, didn't fit well, and how the drawcord at the face was not very effective in fully tightening up the opening around the face on cold nights.
-This bag also comes with a half-length side zipper, much like the other mummy bags in this test.
-However, we found that this zipper seemed almost too slippery, as it would slide itself open at night as we slept.
-Additionally, when opened all the way, which frequently happens with a half zip, it would always come unthreaded, meaning we had to re-thread it every time we zipped it.
+This bag also features a half-length side zipper, similar to the other mummy bags in this test.
+However, we found that this zipper seemed almost too slippery, as it would slide open of its own accord at night while we slept.
+Additionally, when opened all the way, which frequently happens with a half-zip, it would always come unthreaded, meaning we had to rethread it every time we zipped it.
 In short, we wish this bag had a different zipper.

 western mountaineering highlite - the zipper had a tendency to simply unzip itself as we slept in the...